-One of the most important aspects of any post-pregnancy weight loss plan is consistency and this is even more important if you’ve had a C-section.
+One of the most important aspects of any post-pregnancy weight loss plan is consistency, and this is even more important if you’ve had a C-section.
 Instead of trying to force yourself to your limits at one go, start off slow and then slowly increase the duration and intensity of your workouts.
-Create a simple and easy post-pregnancy workout plan so that it is easy for you to stick to it on a daily basis.
+Create a convenient and straightforward post-pregnancy workout plan so that it is easy for you to stick to it daily.

-A workout plan alone is not enough to help you lose weight and get fit, you should also follow a healthy and well-balanced diet.
-Avoid restrictive diets as these could have a negative impact on you as well as your baby.
-Discuss any and all diet and exercise plans with your doctor and if you experience any pain or dizziness during your workout session, stop immediately and inform your doctor about your symptoms.
+A workout plan alone is not enough to help you lose weight and get fit.
+You should also follow a healthy and well-balanced diet.
+Avoid restrictive diets as these could harm you as well as your baby.
+Discuss any and all diet and exercise plans with your doctor, and if you experience any pain or dizziness during your workout session, stop immediately and inform your doctor about your symptoms.
 Don’t overwhelm yourself as this is a surefire way to set yourself up for failure.

 Keep making small lifestyle changes that will help you lose your baby weight and keep it off for good.